At a glance

 - Vomiting or diarrhea

 A thorough physical examination and medical history including the onset of symptoms, any products or chemicals which may have come into contact with the cat (deliberate or unintentional).
 If the veterinarian suspects allergies it will be necessary to undergo tests which may include:

-- Skin prick testing: An area of skin is shaved and several common allergens are introduced to the skin to see if a reaction occurs to one or more.
+- Skin prick test: An area of skin is shaved and several common allergens are introduced to the skin to see if a reaction occurs to one or more.

-- Food elimination trials: The cat is put on a novel protein such as duck or kangaroo, during this time, no other food or treats can be given to the cat.
+- Food elimination trial: The cat is put on a novel protein such as duck or kangaroo, during this time, no other food or treats can be given to the cat.
 If symptoms clear up, the cat is challenged by being re-introduced to the normal diet to see if symptoms return.

 - Avoidance of the allergen where possible.